wtomin/mindone/examples/latte/README.md

 | n02085936_Maltese_dog_153.mp4 | "a Maltese dog squats beside the bed and looks into the camera" | 153|
 ...

-The two columns `video` and `caption` are essential for text-to-video model training, while the third column `class` is optional. `class` is required for class-conditioned model training.
+The two columns `video` and `caption` are essential for text-to-video model training, while the third column `class` is optional. `class` is only required for class-conditioned model training.

 ### 5.3 Training with Videos